 Local history books can give you a glimpse into the area at the time when your ancestor lived.

-One thing that maybe overlooked when checking sources of information is the health of your ancestor.
-Your ancestor’s health may have actually affected what kind of work that they did.
+One thing that may be overlooked when checking sources of information is the health of your ancestor.
+Your ancestor’s health may have affected what kind of work that they did.

-If you are able to find any information regarding the health of your ancestor then this can obviously tell part of their story.
+If you can find any information regarding the health of your ancestor then this can tell part of their story.

 You may also wish to take photos of these heirlooms which you can then put into either a photo book or a family history book.